• Menu

 These are the main health concerns of Rough and Border Collies:

-The frequency of Collie Eye Anomaly appears to vary in Rough Collie populations, with some regions reporting 24% of dogs carrying the disease, and others reporting 68% of dogs carrying it.
+The frequency of Collie Eye Anomaly appears to vary in Rough Collie populations.
+Some regions report 24% of dogs carrying the disease, and others report 68% of dogs carrying it.

-Degenerative Myelopathy.
-Degenerative Myelopathy is a progressive spinal disease, which leads to loss of co-ordination and paralysis of the back legs.
+This is a progressive spinal disease.
+It leads to loss of co-ordination and paralysis of the back legs.

 Around 1 in 10 Rough Collies are affected.

-About 1 in 3 Rough Collies are affected and they can be identified by a DNA test.
+About 1 in 3 Rough Collies are affected.
+They can be identified by a DNA test.

 Border Collie Health

-Around 1 in 10 Border Collies are currently affected, and breeding dogs should be screened to avoid passing it to their puppies.
+Around 1 in 10 Border Collies are currently affected.
+Breeding dogs should be screened to avoid passing it to their puppies.

-Approximately 1 in 5 Border Collies are carriers, so breeding dogs should be tested to make sure two carriers aren’t mated together.
+Around 1 in 5 Border Collies are carriers.
+So breeding dogs should be tested to make sure two carriers aren’t mated together.

 Poor blood supply to the hip joint causes the bone to die and crumble away.